Waters of the United States

 The agencies are launching a robust outreach effort, holding discussions around the country and gathering input needed to shape a final rule.

 The proposed rule was published in the Federal Register on Monday, April 21, 2014.
-The public comment period will close on Friday, November 14, 2014.
+The public comment period closed on Friday, November 14, 2014.